Answers to Questions About/Substitution Ideas For My Gluten-Free Flour Mix

 Where can I find the flours (and the xanthan gum) in your mix?
+Or, I can’t find one or more the flours in my hometown, where can I find them?

 If you don’t want to order flours online and your local grocery store doesn’t carry them, then you need to do some research for your particular town.
 You need to check your local stores to find out if they carry the flours.
 My local grocery store (QFC, a Kroger market) in Seattle carries Bob’s Red Mill flours, so I can get all of the flours there.
 In Seattle, I can also find them at Safeway, Whole Foods, Fred Meyer, Metropolitan Market, PCC (our local organic co-op), a few health food stores, and sometimes at Asian markets (although I don’t tend to buy flours at Asian markets because of the issue below).

-A note about Asian markets: The challenge with buying flours at Asian markets is that many of the brands aren’t labeled gluten-free.
+Asian markets: The challenge with buying Asian-sourced flours at Asian markets is that many of the brands aren’t labeled gluten-free.
 If this is the case, you need to decide if you are willing to use it even though it might be cross-contaminated with gluten.
 You can also contact the company (do a web search for their phone number or email address) and ask them directly: “Is your [x] flour gluten-free?”
 This is what I would do–I can’t take the chance that something might be cross-contaminated with gluten.
 But, you need to make your own decision–I can’t make that decision for you.

 Can I grind my own flours?